TomzxCode/llm-conversations-viewer/README.md

    - **Export All**: Click the green download button in the sidebar to export all conversations
    - **Select All/None**: Use the "All" and "None" buttons in the sidebar to quickly select or deselect conversations

-> **Note**: Conversations loaded from URLs are not persisted to localStorage and will be cleared on page refresh.
+> **Note**: Conversations loaded from URLs are not persisted to IndexedDB and will be cleared on page refresh.

 ### Supported Import Formats